Updated: 3 days ago

 And now, in the late 2010s, we have the #MeToo and Times Up movements and the global Women’s Marches, in which women have found the courage to speak up and be honest about their experiences at the hands of men and to show their support for one another.
 This action of solidarity is powerful, because patriarchy has long been encouraging women to fight amongst ourselves and fragment our power.

 While this is a very brief and whirlwind tour through feminist history/herstory (needless to say, there’s a lot more to it!), I celebrate these magnificent people for their vision, for their persistence, and for their courage.
 Their work has resulted in huge changes to our societal fabric, lessening the various impacts of patriarchy for all of us.

 Postscript: I'll be sharing about a new flavour of feminism - spiritual feminism - in future blog posts.

 de Beauvoir, Simone.
 The Second Sex.
 22. Middlesex: Penguin Books, 1975 (reprinted edition).

 Wolf, Naomi.
 The Beauty Myth.
 London: Chatto & Windus, 1990.

-This blog post is made up of content from my brand new book, The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.
-Get your signed copy now!
+If you like this blog post, you might enjoy my brand new book, The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.